 Alfalfa microgreens prefer to be grown hydroponically as opposed to the soil method.
 Alfalfa seeds also do not require being pre-soaked before being planted.
-The germination period for alfalfa seeds is about 1 to 2 days while they are ready to harvest between 8 to 12 days.
+The germination period for alfalfa seeds is about 5 days while they are ready to harvest between 10 to 15 days.

 Amaranth microgreens have impressive nutrient content and are associated with many health benefits.
 It comes in many different colors and has an earthy taste.
 They are great for garnishing as well.

 Some nutritional and health benefits of amaranth include:

 - High in vitamins A, C, and E